-Most people visit Prague because it's one of the most popular destinations in East Central Europe.
-But you shouldn't go to Prague simply because everyone else goes.
+People often visit Prague because it's one of the most popular destinations in East Central Europe.
+The allure of the historic baroque architecture, welcoming population, and delicious fare brings in visitors from across the globe—but you shouldn't go to Prague simply because everyone else goes.

 Prague's annual events can make your trip even more memorable.
 Take advantage of free events, seasonal events, holiday parades, and yearly markets.

-Most of Prague's sights can be reached on foot, but if hoofing it doesn't appeal, or if the weather isn't cooperating, Prague's public transporation options make getting around the city easy.
+Most of Prague's sights can be reached on foot, but if hoofing it doesn't appeal, or if the weather isn't cooperating, Prague's public transportation options make getting around the city easy.
 Hop on the metro, catch a cab, or use the tram.
 Most attractions are only a few minutes away.

 Prague has a lively nightlife.
-Jazz clubs and other live music, busy pubs, modern clubs—all serving famous (and cheap) Czech beer mean that, after shops and museums close, you will still have plenty to do.
+Jazz clubs and other live music, busy pubs, modern clubs—all serving famous (and cheap) Czech beer mean that after shops and museums close, you will still have plenty to do.

 Looking for designer clothes or unique jewelry?
 How about seasonal ornaments and decorations?
 Souvenirs, all-natural soaps, puppets, glass, or antiques?

 If you're looking for live classical music, Prague's churches and palaces offer evening concerts throughout the week and on the weekends.
 Jazz or other live music can also be easily found.

 If you want to get out of the city, take a day trip to one of the many locations that are easily accessible by train in a few hours.

 Czech Beer and Spirits

 Czech beer can be enjoyed for less than a bottle of water in Prague.
-Other spirits, like absinthe and plum brandy, are also on menus in Prague—try them all to determine which is your favorite.Continue to 9 of 10 below.
+Other spirits, like absinthe and plum brandy, are also on menus in Prague—try them all to determine which is your favorite.

 Czech Art, Literature, and Culture

-The Mucha Museum and the Kafka Museum are both popular Prague attractions During Prague's holidays and festivals, folk performers and choral groups take to Prague's squares and give free performances.
+The Mucha Museum and the Kafka Museum are both popular Prague attractions During Prague's holidays and festivals, folk performers, and choral groups take to Prague's squares and give free performances.

-Though a ticket to Prague from the States might seem steep, the actual cost of your visit can be managable.
+Though a ticket to Prague from the States might seem steep, the actual cost of your visit can be manageable.
 Though more expensive than other Eastern European destinations, Prague has plenty of free things to do, and many other attractions are still less expensive than they would be in Western European countries.